canonical/lxd/doc/howto/storage_backup_volume.md

     lxc storage volume snapshot <pool_name> <volume_name> [<snapshot_name>]

 <!-- Include start create snapshot options -->
+The snapshot name is optional.
+If you don't specify one, the name follows the naming pattern defined in `snapshots.pattern`.

 Add the `--reuse` flag in combination with a snapshot name to replace an existing snapshot.

 By default, snapshots are kept forever, unless the `snapshots.expiry` configuration option is set.